 With virus surge, US to keep travel restrictions for now

-WASHINGTON (AP) — The United States will keep existing COVID-19 travel restrictions on international travel in place for now because of concerns about the surging infection rate due to the delta variant.
-That’s according to a White House official who spoke on condition of anonymity to discuss the yet to be formally announced decision.
-President Joe Biden earlier this month said that his administration was “in the process” of considering how soon the U.S. could lift the ban on European travel bound for the U.S. after the issue was raised by German Chancellor Angela Merkel.
-The official noted that cases are rising in the U.S., particularly among those who are unvaccinated, and will likely increase in the weeks ahead.
+WASHINGTON (AP) — The United States says it will keep existing COVID-19 restrictions on international travel in place for now due to concerns about the surging infection rate because of the delta variant.
+It was the latest sign that the White House is having to recalibrate its thinking around the coronavirus pandemic as the more infectious variant surges across the U.S. and a substantial chunk of the population resists vaccination.
+It was also a reversal from the sentiment President Joe Biden voiced earlier this month when he said his administration was “in the process” of considering how soon the U.S. could lift the ban on European travelers bound for the U.S.